Program Overview

 Botox®

-• FDA-approved treatment for chronic migraines.
-Used also for persistent PTH and cervicogenic headache
+• Botox® is an FDA-approved treatment for chronic migraines.
+It is primarily used to treat TMJ disorder, post-traumatic headache, and cervicogenic headache

 • Works by blocking the release of neurotransmitters involved in pain signaling

-• Injections to head and neck approximately every 3 months
+• Injections to the head and neck are administered approximately every 3 months

-• Studies have shown duration reduction of 7 to 9 days for monthly migraines
+• Studies have shown a duration reduction of 7 to 9 days for monthly migraines

 • Can be performed in a doctor's office without the need for anesthesia